Public WiFi VPN Guide

 Private browsing

-Use a VPN when opening personal, private, adult, finance, messaging, or health-related sites on shared networks.
+Use a VPN when opening personal, private, finance, messaging, travel or account-related sites on shared networks.

-Related: crypto VPN, VPN for AI tools, watch TV abroad, and VPN for online gambling.
+Related: crypto VPN, VPN for AI tools, watch TV abroad, VPN for WhatsApp calling, and blocked websites guide.

 Travel